usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 The computer object must have an `id`, the value of which must be [`string`](/specification/datatypes/#string) (see lines 12-15).

-The `<root-name>` element is used to identify to Metaschema-enabled tools that this assembly is allowed to be the root element of our data model (see line 11).
+The `<root-name>` element is used to identify to Metaschema-enabled tools that this assembly must be the root element of our data model (see line 11).
 This will come in handy later.

 With Metaschema-enabled tooling, we can now represent information about a computer in the respective JSON, XML, and YAML data formats.
 The following are equivalent content examples for the model above using JSON, XML, and YAML.